What happens in the typical personal injury case? What events take place? How long does each step of the process take?

 If you have questions similar to these, you have come to the right place.
 Below is a timeline of a standard personal injury claim and lawsuit.

 An accident must take place to spark a personal injury claim and lawsuit.
 A range of accidents can result in a personal injury case – highway/road traffic accidents, work-related accidents, industrial disease, slip-and-fall accidents, and fatal accidents.

 Seek Medical Help

-If your child is injured in an accident, the first thing you should do is seek medical assistance.
+If you are injured in an accident, the first thing you should do is seek medical assistance.
 You should immediately go to the hospital or see a doctor.
-Seeking medical help right away will prevent doubt later on that your child actually suffered an injury in the first place.
+Seeking medical help right away will prevent doubt later on that you actually suffered an injury in the first place.

 Get a Lawyer

 It is up to the injured person to decide whether to hire a law firm/attorney to represent them.
-If your child has suffered an accident and you think that they may have a claim, you should research personal injury lawyers in your area.
-Contact us to discuss if your child has a potential claim.
+If you have suffered an accident and you think that you may have a claim, you should research personal injury lawyers in your area.
+Contact us to discuss if you have a potential claim.

 At times, personal injury claims can be settled before they go to trial.
 If injuries are minor or medical bills were low, it may be best to settle.
 Your attorney will use his or her discretion in deciding whether or not to negotiate and settle.
 A lawyer should not begin any negotiation until the injured party has reached his or her “maximum medical improvement” (MMI).
 Until this happens, a lawyer cannot be certain of the damages the client might be entitled to.
 It might take a long time for the injured party to reach his or her MMI, but it is certainly worth the wait.